10 Best Cities for Asian Men to Date: The Ranking No One Else Will Give You

 Los Angeles: The Highest Ceiling, the Most Friction

 Los Angeles is where I live and work.
 I know this city better than any other.
-And my honest assessment is this: LA has the highest ceiling for Asian men of any city in the country, paired with the most day-to-day friction.
+My honest assessment: LA has the highest ceiling for Asian men of any city in the country, paired with the most day-to-day friction.

 The Asian population here is massive.
-You have Koreatown, the San Gabriel Valley, Westwood, Little Tokyo, and huge pockets of Asian American culture woven throughout the city.
+Koreatown, the San Gabriel Valley, Westwood, Little Tokyo, and huge pockets of Asian American culture are woven throughout the city.
 For Asian men who want to date within their ethnicity, the raw population is there.
-Orange County immediately to the south is even more concentrated.
+Orange County to the south is even more concentrated.

-But here is what nobody tells you about LA.
+Here is what nobody tells you about LA though.
 The geographic sprawl is brutal.
 A woman in Santa Monica will genuinely not consider dating someone who lives in the Valley.
 That is an hour of traffic each way, and Angelenos treat that like a long-distance relationship.
-When Sam told me he was running cold approach at Westfield Century City and meeting girls who lived 30 to 45 minutes away, I told him the blunt reality: those leads are compromised before the date even starts.
+When Sam told me he was running cold approach at Westfield Century City and meeting women who lived 30 to 45 minutes away, I gave him the blunt reality: those leads are compromised before the date even starts.

-The flake rate in LA is also the highest of any city I have worked in.
-Our own data suggests you should expect somewhere around 60 to 70 percent of your seemingly solid leads to cancel, ghost, or simply not show up.
+The flake rate in LA is the highest of any city I have worked in.
+Expect somewhere around 60 to 70 percent of your seemingly solid leads to cancel, ghost, or not show up.
 This is not personal.
 It is the culture of the city.
-But you need to account for it in your approach volume.
+Account for it in your approach volume.

-Of course, if you can learn to make the dating apps work, infiltrate a social circle, do night and/or daygame, then you’ll be meeting literally some of the most beautiful women in the world where everyone wants to be an actress slash model.
+Of course, if you learn to make dating apps work, infiltrate a social circle, and do night and/or daygame, you will be meeting some of the most beautiful women in the world.

 Read our full Los Angeles Dating Coach Guide here.